-- a) General Fund used to account for all financial resources except those required to be accounted for in another fund. - b) Local Projects Fund used to account for revenues received from contract services provided by the Council. - c) Planning Projects Fund used to account for resources derived from specific sources, which are usually required by law or regulation to be accounted for in separate funds. - d) The Revolving Loan Fund used to account for resources derived from the various Revolving Loan portfolios ("RLF") are included in this fund type.
+- a) General Fund used to account for all financial resources except those required to be accounted for in another fund. - b) Planning Projects Fund used to account for resources derived from specific sources, which are usually required by law or regulation to be accounted for in separate funds. - c) The Revolving Loan Fund used to account for resources derived from the various Revolving Loan portfolios ("RLF") are included in this fund type.
 The RLF fund is used to account for revolving loan funds from the Department of Commerce through the Economic Development Administration ("EDA") and the Environmental Protection Agency ("EPA").
 The EDA RLF is used to provide loans to small and medium size businesses located within Miami-Dade, Broward and Monroe Counties that have evidence demonstrating that credit is not otherwise available on terms and conditions that permit the completion or successful operation of the activity to be financed.
 The EPA RLF is used to fund loans on qualified, suitable market-ready Brownfield sites to appropriate developers and buyers (for-profit and non-profit developers or local governments).
 The loan fund will assist in the remediation activities required for site cleanup that will allow redevelopment projects to go forward.
-The primary target areas for loans are the eastern portion of Miami-Dade, Broward and the Palm Beach Counties. - e) SFRPI Fund used to account for the financial activity of Southeast Florida Regional Prosperity Institute, Inc. ("SFRPI"), a component unit of the Council.
+The primary target areas for loans are the eastern portion of Miami-Dade, Broward and the Palm Beach Counties. - d) SFRPI Fund used to account for the financial activity of Southeast Florida Regional Prosperity Institute, Inc. ("SFRPI"), a component unit of the Council.
 SFRPI is a not-for-profit corporation created by the Council.
 SFRPI provides educational and implementation opportunities to the economic development field and stakeholder groups concerning access to capital, environmental justice, conflict resolution, visioning as well as community development and redevelopment practices affecting land use, transportation, emergency management, safe and sanitary housing, health and the built environment, and natural resource protection and management.